Vyral/base-template/_posts/2022-03-11-helpful-tax-tip-for-homeowners.md

 If you’re a single filer, you can exempt up to $250,000 of capital gains on your sale.
 If you're a couple who’s filing jointly, that number jumps to $500,000. **The only catch is that you have to have lived in the property as your primary residence.**

-If you have any questions for me about this tax advantage or anything else related to real estate, don’t hesitate to reach out via phone or email.
+If you have questions for me about this tax advantage or anything else related to real estate, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.